second-state/smart-contract-search-engine/README.md

 # Smart Contract Search Engine

+## Local vs Global

 This search engine is designed to run in two modalities:
 - local, single end-user mode (without the need for a server).
 See [local-mode documentation](./documentation/local_mode.md)
 - global, multiple end-user mode (where the search engine is made available to the world via a server).
-See [global-mode documentation]()
+See [global-mode documentation](documentation/global_mode.md)

+## Frontend Demonstration

 We have put together a [demonstration of the search engine running in global mode](http://54.66.215.89/index.html).
 At this early stage, we have indexed this particular [Product Giveaway Smart Contract](https://github.com/CyberMiles/smart_contracts/blob/master/FairPlay/FairPlay.lity).

 Below are some basic usage examples.
-Please see the [documentation]() for details on how to deploy your own Smart Contract Search Engine.
+Please see the [documentation](./documentation) section for details on how to deploy your own Smart Contract Search Engine.

-## Searching - Frontend

-This system is running live at the following endpoint < http://54.66.215.89/index.html >.
-Please feel free to try it out, using the following examples of usage.

-### Example usage

-#### Pre defined queries
+### Pre defined queries

 ![Demonstration address](images/predefined_queries.gif)

 ---

-#### Search using plain text
+### Search using plain text

 You can also search the system using plain text; for example try typing the words "Cup Cake" into the search box as shown below.